sourcefuse/loopback4-microservice-catalog/packages/file-utils/README.md

 #### S3 Storage Engine

 By default, the files are stored in memory, but the package also provides an s3 based storage engine as well, to use it, you need to install the `loopback4-s3` package - `npm i loopback4-s3` and then you can provide it in the configuration property of the `@fileProperty` or `@file` decorators.
-If you want it to be used as the default storage engine for every multipart request, you can bind it globally as follows -
+You also need to bind it globally as follows -

 ```ts
 import {MulterS3Storage} from '@sourceloop/file-utils/s3';